Chart Color Schemes

 Eaglemont has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
-Key projects include Austin Hospital Emergency Department Expansion, The Austin Heidelberg, Heidelberg Structure Plan Implementation, and Bell Street Mall Neighbourhood Activity Centre Masterplan.
-Below is a list detailing those most relevant.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable ones include Austin Hospital Emergency Department Expansion, The Austin Heidelberg, Heidelberg Structure Plan Implementation, and Bell Street Mall Neighbourhood Activity Centre Masterplan.
+Relevant details are provided below.

 Professional plan users can use the search below to filter and access additional projects.